GLOBAL MARKETS-Shares up on Alcoa; dollar up vs yen on BOJ outlook

 "However, based on the fact that many companies have lowered guidance, that means they've put the bar so low they could crawl over it, and I would expect what we'll see is some relief as earnings come in."

 Prices for U.S. government debt were near flat ahead of an auction of $21 billion in 10-year notes.
-The benchmark 10-year U.S. Treasury note was up 2/32, the yield at 1.8551 percent.
+The benchmark 10-year U.S. Treasury note was down 2/32, the yield at 1.8692 percent.

 German government bond prices also gained following a successful auction of new five-year debt, continuing a string of strong European sales this week with Austria, the Netherlands and Ireland all tapping the market.

-But a test looms on Thursday when Spain and Italy hold their first debt sales of 2013.
+But a test for the market looms on Thursday when Spain and Italy hold their first debt sales of 2013.
 The Spanish auction could also offer clues on the timing of a much-anticipated request by the government for international financial aid.

 Surging demand for high-grade corporate debt in the United States has put the new issue market on course for a record week.
 Thomson Reuters IFR said new issue volume totaled a massive $33 billion by the end of Tuesday, and only $7.6 billion more was needed to match the previous weekly record of $40.6 billion.